 Deftly wrought from interviews, research, and personal experience, Yawn: Adventures in Boredom follows Mary Mann’s search for the truth about boredom, spanning the globe and introducing a varied cast of characters.
 With sharp wit and historical acumen, Yawn tells the unexpected story of the hunt for a deeper understanding of boredom, in all its absurd, irritating and inspiring splendor.

-Look for Yawn in your local bookstore (here's a handy-dandy bookstore finder) or order it online from Powell’s, Amazon and other outlets.
+Look for Yawn in your local bookstore (here's a handy bookstore finder) or order it online from Powell’s or Amazon.
 For those who'd prefer Yawn-on-the-go, an audiobook version is available on Audible.

 Praise for Yawn: Adventures in Boredom